Yijunmaverick/FlowGrounded-VideoPrediction/README.md

     <img src='examples/cloud_pred16.gif' width=100 />
 </p>

-In each panel from left to right: the starting frame and predicted sequence (next 16 frames).
+In each panel from left to right: one single starting frame and predicted sequence (next 16 frames).

 ## Getting started